brianimpact/air4all/confiltering/README.md

 - This task should be unsupervised learning, so training is not required.

-- Use pre-trained language model MLM to form the category vocabulary.
+- We use pre-trained [SCIBERT: A Pretrained Language Model for Scientific Text (Beltagy et al., EMNLP 2019)](https://aclanthology.org/D19-1371.pdf) language model MLM to form the category vocabulary.

 ### 4. Requirements